uswds/uswds-site/_posts/2019-04-08-introducing-uswds-2-0.md

 - Provides resilient, modular components

 {:.margin-top-4.padding-top-3.margin-bottom-1.border-top-05.border-base-lighter}
 ![An illustration of three designers and developers using design tokens to communicate their intention.
-They move from themes to components to a finished website.][Practical Design Tokens]{:.width-full.tablet:width-card.maxw-full}
+They move from themes to components to a finished website.][Practical Design Tokens]{:.width-full.tablet:width-card-lg.maxw-full}

 {:.margin-top-0}
-## Practical Design Tokens
+## Practical design tokens

 {:.margin-top-0.text-light}
 ### A common language for designers and developers

 Design and development are all about decision making.
-Making decisions and communicating their details with the team takes time and has a cost, both in money and energy.
+Making decisions and communicating these details with the team takes time and has a cost, both in money and energy.
 [USWDS 2.0 design tokens](https://v2.designsystem.digital.gov/design-tokens/) are the common building blocks of visual design decisions (like color, typescale, and spacing units) that all USWDS projects share.
-Using a design token means that designers and developers spend less time fussing over pixels, eyedroppering hex codes, and redlining, and more time solving problems.
+Using a design token means that designers and developers spend more time solving problems, and less time fussing over pixels, eyedroppering hex codes, and redlining.

 - Design tokens are a common language between designers and developers
 - Creates simple standardized palettes